 The Indians name Major Kerby Farrell to replace Al Lopez as manager.
 Farrell won the Junior World Series as the pilot of the AA Indianapolis Indians.

-The American League announces that its Opening Day will be April 9th making it earliest date ever to open the junior circuit's regular season.
+The American League announces that its Opening Day will be April 9th, making it earliest date ever to open the junior circuit's regular season.
+After President Eisenhower throws out the ceremonial first pitch, the Senators will go on to beat the Orioles, 9-2, in the traditional opener played in Washington D.C's Griffith Stadium.

 The Phillies' slugging third baseman Dick Allen is chosen as the National League's Rookie of the year receiving 18 of the 20 votes cast by a special committee of the BBWAA.
 The 'Wampum Walloper' led the circuit in runs scored, triples, and total bases, batting .328, fifth best in the league, with 29 homers and 91 RBIs.